-2d.3 Framework for environmental and social risks management
+2d.3 Framework for Managing Environmental and Social Risks

-With the goal of complying with the social and environmental policies and safeguards of the World Bank and the UNFCCC, as well as Uruguay's national legislation (and international legislation to which it is a signatory), and of guaranteeing the sustainability of the process, we propose to undertake a Social and Environmental Assessment (SESA) as an evaluation tool to be used before, during and after the entire process, with the aim of identifying the possible negative and positive impacts on different human groups and on the environment.
+With the goal of complying with the social and environmental policies and safeguards of the World Bank and the UNFCCC, as well as Uruguay's national legislation (and international legislation to which it is a signatory), and of guaranteeing the sustainability of the process, we propose to undertake a Strategic Environmental and Social Assessment (SESA) as an evaluation tool to be used before, during, and after the entire process, with the aim of identifying the possible negative and positive impacts on different human groups and on the environment.
 The SESA will be used to consider the steps to be taken in response to these impacts and to measure the performance and outcomes of the proposed REDD+ strategy.

-Although the SESA strategy is presented in the R-PP as a specific component of the proposal, its activities in effect cut across all the components and projects in terms of the potential impacts of REDD + well beyond the readiness stage.
+Although the SESA is presented in the R-PP as a specific component of the proposal, its activities in effect cut across all the components and projects in terms of the potential impacts of REDD+ well beyond the readiness stage.